lexsca/rollback/README.rst

 Rollback
 ========

-This is a simple Pythonic mechanism for rolling back multiple operations in a predictable way, usable as a `context manager`_ or a standalone instance (see `Example usage`_ below).
+This is a simple Pythonic mechanism for rolling back multiple operations in a predictable way, usable as a `context manager`_ or a standalone instance (see `Example usage`_).
 By default, errors are re-raised, but an explicit mode or call *must* be supplied to trigger a rollback.
 Valid modes are:

 -  ``onError`` Boolean when ``True`` will roll back if an error is raised